 Not only that, but they appear to violate a widely accepted principle of the golfing world: course architecture should require minimal alteration of the surrounding landscape.
 While many course owners go to great efforts to benefit both the golfer and environment, the stark contrasts in appearance are disliked by some players.

-Playing in the desert is fantastic, though, as you have the pleasure of being surrounded by beautiful plant and animal species while you play, not to mention the hot weather to tan in.
+Playing in the desert is fantastic, though, as you’ll be surrounded by beautiful plants and animals while you play, not to mention the warm weather.
 Just don’t forget your sunglasses or sun-cream!

 4. Sand Courses

 In 1961, British oil workers built the emirate’s first golf course as a side project to their pursuits in oil.
 Naturally, the environment’s ground meant that the first golf course in the country would be sand.